-He wasn’t an overly emotional man, no more than most but he always felt connected to the mariner.
-When she was young he used to say that he’d sailed on that journey, of course now she was older she knew better but the memory of being wonderously engulfed by his recital stayed with her forever.
+He wasn’t an overly emotional man but he felt a real connection to that mariner – – although she never knew why.
+When she was young he used to say that he’d sailed the open oceans on that journey, of course now she was older she knew better, but the feeling of being engulfed in wonder as her grandfather told the rime stayed with her forever.

 I hadn’t written from “642 things to write about” for a while and I managed to surprise myself with this one.